 They Spot Credit Opportunities

-For you to be credit savvy and be successful in business, you must posses a very unique character trait which most individuals don't have.
+For you to be credit savvy and be successful in business, you must possess a very unique character trait which most individuals don't have.
 You must be able to spot very unique opportunities that might help you in getting the finances that you need for your business.
-When it comes to credit opportunities, that are easy to repay, one needs to always stay on the look out for such rare chances that come their way.
+When it comes to credit opportunities, that are easy to repay, one needs to always stay on the lookout for such rare chances that come their way.